PAJJU-s/EEE-DEP-CONNECT/README.md

 ## Notes

-- This is a demo application with sample data
+- This is a demo application with sample data.
+- Backend removed: this workspace currently contains frontend-only code.
+Server implementation and related backend files were removed from the repository.
-- File downloads are simulated (alerts shown instead of actual downloads)
+- File downloads are simulated (alerts shown instead of actual downloads).
-- In production, you would need to:
+- For a production deployment you would typically:
-  - Connect to a backend API for data
+  - Connect to a backend API for data and metadata
-  - Implement actual file storage and download
+  - Implement secure file storage and download (or use a managed storage provider)
-  - Add authentication for admin features
+  - Add authentication and authorization for admin features
-  - Set up database for dynamic content
+  - Set up a persistent database for dynamic content